Coiin-Blockchain/nvl-independent-signer/README.md

 2. Navigate to the [Register an Independent Node](https://coiin.io/console/verificationnodes) section on the Network Validation Layer Nodes page of the Coiin Console.
 Paste the Public Key printed in the terminal window from Step 1 into the "Enter Public Key" text box and click the "Register Node" button.

 3. After the signing key is generated and the public key is saved to your Coiin Console account, you can run `independent-signer` from the terminal at any time to sign the latest NVL Proxy block and post it to the NVL Proxy.
-    - Note: it is recommended to set up a cron job to execute the `independent-signer` script once every 30 minutes.
+    - Note: to make this easy, it is recommended to set up a cron job to execute the `independent-signer` script once every 30 minutes.

 Your Public and Signing Keys are saved in: